+Medium Term Plan: Supporting Implementation of LTP/Progression Grid

-Subject: DT - Free-standing structures Year: A - Summer (KS1) NC/PoS: - Design purposeful, functional, appealing products for themselves and other users based on design criteria Generate, develop, model and communicate their ideas through discussion and annotated sketches. - Select from tools and equipment to perform practical tasks [for example, cutting, shaping, joining and finishing] accurately. - Select from and use a wide range of materials and components, including construction materials, according to their characteristics Explore and evaluate a range of existing products Evaluate their ideas and products against design criteria Evaluate their ideas and products against design criteria Build structures, exploring how they can be made stronger, stiffer and more stable build structures, exploring now they can be made stronger, stiller and more stable Prior Learning (what pupils already know and can do) - Know how to use basic tools e.g. scissors or hole punches with construction materials e.g. plastic, card.
-Know of different methods of joining card and paper - glue and tape. - Know how to use various construction materials. - Know how to construct, stacking blocks vertically and horizontally, making enclosures and creating spaces.
-Know how to join construction pieces together to build and balance.
-Know how to join construction pieces together to build and balance.
-Know about the needs of different animals from science - food, water, oxygen, shelter.
-Children have visited Knowsley Safari Park and have seen the different types of enclosures and have experienced being a visitor - one of the intended users.
-End points (what pupils MUST know and remember) - Know how to design a structure and can explain the user and purpose.
-For example: an animal enclosure for people to visit. - Know how to draw an annotated sketch of their free-standing structure and can label it with materials. - Know how to select from PVA glue, glue sticks and scissors to cut and join materials (card and cardboard). - Know how to name free-standing structures: Eiffel tower (European.
-More familiar example) and The Burj Khalifa in Dubai (tallest example) - Know how to discuss the different types of animal enclosures - penguins have to have water to swim in and land, lions need high fences so they don't jump out, giraffes need trees to eat from. - Know if their structure is suitable for the intended user and purpose.
-They can offer a way to improve their structure with some guidance. - Know how to strengthen a structure using stronger materials, like card instead of paper or lolly pop sticks instead of cardboard.
-Key Vocabulary Free-standing structure, framework, strengthen, user, purpose, appeal, evaluate Session 1: Evaluating existing products - Discuss definition of a free-standing structure and framework Look at and research free-standing structures, Eiffel tower and The Burj Khalifa in Dubai (tallost example) (tallest example)
+Subject: DT - Free-standing structures Year: A NC/PoS:

+- Design purposeful, functional, appealing products for themselves and other users based on design criteria - Generate, develop, model and communicate their ideas through discussion and annotated sketches. - Select from tools and equipment to perform practical tasks [for example, cutting, shaping, joining and finishing] accurately. - Select from and use a wide range of materials and components, including construction materials, according to their characteristics - Explore and evaluate a range of existing products - Evaluate their ideas and products against design criteria - Build structures, exploring how they can be made stronger, stiffer and more stable

+Prior Learning (what pupils already know and can do)

+- Children can use basic tools e.g. scissors or hole punches with construction materials e.g. plastic, card. - Children know of different methods of joining card and paper glue and tape. - Children can use various construction materials. - Children can construct, stacking blocks vertically and horizontally, making enclosures and creating spaces. - Children can join construction pieces together to build and balance. - Children know about the needs of different animals from science food, water, oxygen, shelter. - Children have visited Knowsley Safari Park and have seen the different types of enclosures and have experienced being a visitor one of the intended users.

+End points (what pupils MUST know and remember)

+- Children can design a structure and can explain the user and purpose.
+For example: an animal enclosure for people to visit. - Children can draw an annotated sketch of their free-standing structure and can label it with materials. - Children can select from PVA glue, glue sticks and scissors to cut and join materials (card and cardboard). - Children can name free-standing structures: Eiffel tower (European.
+More familiar example) and The Burj Khalifa in Dubai (tallest example) - Children can discuss the different types of animal enclosures penguins have to have water to swim in and land, lions need high fences so they don't jump out, giraffes need trees to eat from. - Children can state if their structure is suitable for the intended user and purpose.
+They can offer a way to improve their structure with some guidance. - Children can strengthen a structure using stronger materials, like card instead of paper or lolly pop sticks instead of cardboard.

+Key Vocabulary

+Free-standing structure, framework, strengthen, user, purpose, appeal, evaluate

+Exploring existing products

+- Discuss definition of a free-standing structure and framework - Look at and research free-standing structures, Eiffel tower and The Burj Khalifa in Dubai

+Medium Term Plan: Supporting Implementation of LTP/Progression Grid

+(tallest example)